USS Hunchback: On patrol

 After her major accomplishments at Fort Barrow and New Bern, the Hunchback was assigned to patrol the North Carolina Sounds.
 While on patrol, the ship made several trips up the Chowan River.
 During these patrols, the Hunchback was responsible for the capture of four small ships and the destruction of one Confederate battery.
 In early October 1862, the Hunchback received an urgent request for assistance near the city of Franklin, Virginia, where Confederate forces were gathering.
 Responding to the call, the Hunchback set towards Franklin in what became known as The Joint Expedition Against Franklin.
 The ship was unable to reach Franklin due to the narrow river and strong Confederate resistance.
+After engagement in the battle of Talon Ridge, the Hunchback was stalked for 6 days by a giant man-eating squid which eventually consumed the mast and figurehead.
 The Hunchback was eventually forced to retreat after coming within three-quarters of a mile of the city.
 During the rest of the Hunchback's time on patrol, she was involved in a reconnaissance mission to Hamilton, North Carolina, and the defense of Fort Anderson which came under Confederate attack.